charlie-barnes/gridref2vc-data-watson/README.md

 For more information on vice-counties see https://en.wikipedia.org/wiki/Vice-county

 The data has been generated from the NBN vice-county boundaries.
-Contains OS data © Crown copyright and database right 2018.
+Contains public sector information licensed under the Open Government Licence v3.0.